Sresht/lect8-js/README.md

 2. If you haven't already, go to `https://github.com/Sresht/lect7/blob/master/.bashrc` and copy everything from line 75 (# git aliases and functions) to the end of the file.
-Put this in your own .bashrc, and don't forget to run `source .bashrc`.
+Put this in your own .bashrc, and don't forget to run `source ~/.bashrc`.
 Make sure to change line 78 from "Sresht" to your Github username.
 3. Run `gorigin lect8-js`, which will configure your SSH key to lect8-js.
       If this doesn't work for some reason, run the following: